 Sony RX100 V versus Sony A6300

-The Sony Cyber-shot DSC-RX100 V and the Sony Alpha A6300 are two digital cameras that were revealed to the public, respectively, in October 2016 and February 2016.
+The Sony Cyber-shot DSC-RX100 V and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in October 2016 and February 2016.
 The RX100 V is a fixed lens compact, while the A6300 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 V) and an APS-C sensor.
 The RX100 V has a resolution of 20 megapixel, whereas the A6300 provides 24 MP.

-An illustration of the physical size and weight of the Sony RX100 V and the Sony A6300 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 V – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Sony RX100 V and the Sony A6300 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably larger (36 percent) than the Sony RX100 V. Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
-It is noteworthy in this context that the A6300 is splash and dust-proof, while the RX100 V does not feature any corresponding weather-sealing.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably larger (130 percent) than the Sony RX100 V. It is noteworthy in this context that the A6300 is splash and dust-proof, while the RX100 V does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens build in, whereas the A6300 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A6300 and their specifications in the Sony E-Mount Lens Catalog.